Last updated on December 6, 2025

 How Much Should Custom Sleeves Cost?

-Custom sleeves should obviously cost much more than conventional solid color sleeves.
+Custom sleeves should cost more than conventional solid color sleeves.
 They’re much more complex to make, require rigorous testing and research to create quality images that last, and cost more per sleeve to manufacture.
 While most regular sleeves cost anywhere between $0.07 and $0.11 per sleeve, custom ones cost you about $0.25 to $0.35 per sleeve.

 The Most Durable